jspe406/pytorch_on_frontier/README.md

 cd pytorch_on_frontier
 ```

-A simple NN running on one node to demonstrate the use of PyTorch tensor and PyTorch's NN model
+A simple NN running on one node to demonstrate the use of PyTorch tensors and PyTorch's NN model
 ```
 # edit the file to add your Project_ID and path to env
 sbatch --export=NONE pytorch_nn_job.sl